michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Todo ==
-- @todo update PHP Simple HTML DOM Parser as it is not compatible with PHP 7.3.
 - @todo add the SubscriptionID parameter to product links when AWS keys are given.
 - @todo reflect the product URL query parameters given by the PA API when available for the category units as it can now show products without the API.
 - @todo implement a mechanism for unit types to determine whether it requires PA API or not.